Spectral decomposition of atomic structures in heterogeneous cryo-EM: Introduction

-In section \ref{sec: numerical experiments} we provide some numerical experiments in which we use our method to reconstruct the heterogeneous atomic model of two flexible structures from noisy tomographic projections and a known conformation.
-In the first experiment (subsection \ref{subsec: example 2d}), we consider a two-dimensional structure in which the discrete curve forms a flexible box with two moving arms.
-In this case, the density functions associated to the atomic structure are two-dimensional images, and the associated tomographic projections are therefore one-dimensional functions (see figure \ref{fig: 2d struct data}).
-In the second experiment (subsection \ref{subsec: example 3d}), we consider a three-dimensional structure consisting of a protein backbone, which is continuously deformed following a trajectory simulated in \cite{Beckstein2018} based on molecular dynamics (see figure \ref{fig: backbone trajectory}).
-The discrete curve in this case represents the positions of the C-$\alpha$ atoms in the protein backbone.
+In section \ref{sec: numerical experiments} we present several numerical experiments in which our method is used to reconstruct the heterogeneous atomic model of flexible 2D and 3D structures from noisy tomographic projections.
+Although it is well-known that the tomographic reconstruction with unknown viewing directions presents fundamental differences (concerning the uniqueness of solution) between the 2D \cite{basu2000uniqueness,basu2000feasibility} and the 3D \cite{kurlberg2021formal,van1987angular} setting, these differences are not relevant in our numerical experiments, in which we assume that the pose of the particle in each cryo-EM image has been estimated a priori, and moreover, our reconstruction is based on estimating atom positions, rather than estimating the underlying density.
+In the first experiment (subsection \ref{subsec: example 2d}), we consider a 2D structure in which the discrete curve forms a flexible box with two moving arms.
+In this case, the density functions associated to the atomic structure are 2D images, and the associated tomographic projections are therefore 1D functions (see figure \ref{fig: 2d struct data}).
+In subsection \ref{subsec: example3d}, we apply our method to recover the continuous heterogeneity of two 3D structures from an initial conformation.
+In both cases, a synthetic dataset is generated, in which the ground truth of the different conformations are simulated trajectories using Molecular Dynamics (MD).
+In the first experiment (subsection \ref{subsubsec: example 3d 1}), the MD simulation is taken from \cite{Beckstein2018}, and corresponds to a closed-to-open transition of the protein adenylate kinase.
+In the second experiment (subsection \ref{subsubsec: example 3d 2}) the MD simulation is taken from \cite{shaw2020molecular}, an represents a $25\mu s$ trajectory of SARS-CoV-2 helicase nsp13 starting from open conformation.